bigsondev/bigsondev/README.md

 # Hi, I'm Adrian Bigaj 👋
 Senior JavaScript Developer | Full-Stack Enthusiast | Crafting Innovative Frontend Solutions.

-🔭 Currently building: [BigDevSoon](https://bigdevsoon.me) - an innovative project-based education platform for aspiring web developers.
+- 🔭 Currently building [BigDevSoon](https://bigdevsoon.me) - an innovative project-based education platform for aspiring web developers.
+- 👨‍💻 Working for [PSPDFKit](https://pspdfkit.com/) on Web - [50k+ weekly npm downloads](https://www.npmjs.com/package/pspdfkit), super cool SDK product if you want to create a SaaS around Documents & PDFs!

-📝 Also, I'm a little bit of a Technical Writer: [Check out my profile on dev.to](https://dev.to/bigsondev)
+- 📝 Also, I'm a little bit of a Technical Writer: [Check out my profile on dev.to](https://dev.to/bigsondev)

 ## About Me
 Passionate about coding and creating diverse solutions like online SVG tools, chat apps, and CPaaS dashboards.
 With over 8 years of experience, I specialize in the JavaScript (React/Node.js) ecosystem, blending technical skills with a mentoring spirit.